-There was a clear management structure, which consisted of a registered manager, senior care staff and learning disabilities group manager.
+There was a clear management structure, which consisted of a registered manager, deputy manager and the provider.
 Staff understood the role each person played within this structure.
 The management team encouraged staff and people to raise issues of concern with them, which they acted upon.
-One staff member told us the registered manager was, "a good boss; good at answering queries.
-She always listens and will give advice".
+One staff member told us the registered manager was, "very approachable.
+I can speak with her when I want".
+Another member of staff said they thought the registered manager "was supportive.
+I can raises concerns if I have any".

 Care staff were aware of the provider's vision and values and how they related to their work.
+The deputy manager told us, "our philosophy is to give people the best life they can have in a homely environment and to help them to achieve their potential".
 Regular staff meetings provided the opportunity for the registered manager to engage with staff and reinforce the provider's values and vision.
+One staff member said "The meetings have an agenda but they are really interactive".
 Observations and feedback from staff showed the home had a positive and open culture.
 Staff spoke positively about the culture and management of the service.
 They confirmed they were able to raise issues and make suggestions about the way the service was provided in their one to one sessions or during staff meetings and these were taken seriously and discussed.
-A staff member said, "Yes, I get engaged in things, for example, we discuss people's eating management.
-[The registered manager] is open and approachable".

-Family members told us they were given the opportunity to provide feedback about the culture and development of the home and all said they were happy with the service provided.
+The family member told us they were given the opportunity to provide feedback about the culture and development of the home and said they were happy with the service provided.

-The provider had suitable arrangements in place to support the registered manager, through the group manager.
-They were also able to raise concerns and discuss issues with the registered managers of the other learning disabilities services owned by the provider.
+The provider had suitable arrangements in place to support the registered manager.
+The registered manager told us they attended regular manager's meetings with the managers from other homes owned by the provider.
+They said the meeting was "a good opportunity to keep in the loop with up to date information and raise concerns if needed".
+They told us they saw the provider each month and felt very supported in their role.
 There were systems in place to monitor the quality and safety of the service provided and the maintenance of the buildings and equipment.
 The registered manager carried out regular checks of infection control, the cleanliness of the home, people's bedrooms, medicines management and care plans.
 There was also a system of audits in place to ensure that safety checks were made in respect of water temperatures, the medicine cupboard temperatures and fire safety.
 The registered manager told us that if a concern was identified remedial action would be taken.
+All of feedback from people, the results of the surveys and the audits were logged onto the provider's electronic management system, which provided an overview of the home and the opportunity to identify any trends and concerns developing at the home or across the other homes owned by the provider.